 How to protect yourself from ransomware infections?

-The main reasons for computer infections are poor knowledge and careless behavior.
-The key to its safety is caution.
-Therefore, in order to prevent this situation users must be very cautious when browsing the Internet, as well as downloading/installing software.
-You should always think twice before opening email attachments.
+The main reasons for computer infections are poor knowledge of these threats and careless behavior.
+The key to safety is caution.
+Therefore, to prevent this situation, be very cautious when browsing the Internet and downloading/installing software.
+Think twice before opening email attachments.
 Files/links received from suspicious/unrecognizable email addresses should never be opened.
-Irrelevant attachments should be ignored as well.
-Moreover, download programs only from official sources and, if possible, using direct download links.
-Unofficial downloaders/installers are likely to include rogue apps, which is why such tools shouldn't be used.
-Keeping installed applications/operating system up-to-date is also extremely important.
-Nevertheless, this should be achieved only through implemented functions or tools provided by the official developer.
-Everyone should know that cracking installed applications is illegal (software piracy is a cyber crime).
-Moreover, most of cracking tools are fake, which means that there's a high credibility that attempts will lead to high-risk system infections.
-Hence, you should never try to activate any applications using illegal/third party tools.
-On top of all that, be sure to have a reputable anti-virus/anti-spyware suite installed and running.
-Such tools are more than likely to detect and eliminate malware before the system is harmed.
+Irrelevant attachments should also be ignored.
+Download programs from official sources only and, if possible, using direct download links.
+Unofficial downloaders/installers often include rogue apps, and thus these tools should never be used.
+Keep installed applications and operating systems up-to-date, but only through implemented functions or tools provided by the official developer.
+Cracking installed applications is illegal (software piracy is a cyber crime) and, furthermore, most cracking tools are fake and any attempts could lead to high-risk system infections.
+Therefore, never try to activate applications using illegal/third party tools.
+Have a reputable anti-virus/anti-spyware suite installed and running.
+These tools commonly detect and eliminate malware before the system is harmed.
 If your computer is already infected with Boooam, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.

-Text presented in Boooam ransomware's html file ("HOW_TO_DECRYPT_FILES.html"):
+Text presented in Boooam ransomware HTML file ("HOW_TO_DECRYPT_FILES.html"):